27+ Free Pay Stub Templates in Google Docs | Google Sheets | MS Excel | MS Word | Numbers | Pages | PDF

-- Number of hours worked.
+The number of hours worked.
 For those workers that are paid by the hour, then this information has to be within the pay stub.
-Salary workers can also have the number of hours worked placed in their pay stub.
-Non-exempt employees can work different hours from regular employees.
+Salary workers can also have the number of hours worked placed in their pay stubs.
+Non-exempt employees can work different hours than when compared to regular employees.
 They’re able to work either regular, overtime, or even double-time.
-When you’re making a pay stub, you have to be sure that you put each kind of hour worked in its own line.
+When you’re making a pay stub, you have to be sure that you put each kind of hour worked in its line.
 You must also separate the hours worked into current and year-to-date columns.
 Just remember to do all of this as this is the kind of payment information that hourly paid employees will look into to see if there’s a problem with their pay or if everything is alright.

-- Pay rate.
+Pay rate.
 This is something that will tell the employees just how much payment they are due.
 For hourly workers, it’s best to take note of each employee’s hourly pay rate and place it on the pay stub.
 In a salary worker’s case, you can show the amount of the pay they are due for the pay period that they worked.
-Also, in the event that some of your employees pulled in overtime or even double-time shifts, then you’re going to have to record this within the pay stub.
+Also, if some of your employees pulled in overtime or even double-time shifts, then you’re going to have to record this within the pay stub.